bom-d-van/bom-d-van.github.io/resume.md

   * By adopting Facebook Gorilla compression algorithm, design and implement a new file format for compression that were able reduces disk space usage from 30% - 70%.
   * Design and implementing a new index algorithm by using [NFA+DFA algorithms introduced by Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) that is able to support 10 - 40 millions uniq metric paths with low indexing overhead and low tail latencies.
   * Introducing a quota subsystem for reliability and control that are able efficiently
-* Scarling large scale distributed config management system
+* Scaling large scale distributed config management system
   * Scale the API backend to support 60k endpoints
   * Define and implement SLI and SLO for monitoring propagation latencies, usage and scale RPS on a per role basis.
 * Site reliability engineering